Understanding your contract management responsibilities

 You could also use a task register as a guide for which activities will be needed to support the implementation of your contract management plan (and your supplier relationship management in general).

-For contracts lower in value, complexity, risk, and duration, the activities listed in Sections 1 and 2 of the Essential Task Register (‘Contract Management activities and ‘Performance Management’ activities) constitute a sufficient contract management plan for the purposes of Rule 35.
+For extremely low-value or routine contracts, the activities listed in Sections 1 and 2 of the Essential Task Register (‘Contract Management activities and ‘Performance Management’ activities) constitute a sufficient contract management plan for the purposes of Rule 35.

 Guidance is available on creating a contract management plan, or you can email the advisory team.